hjm8625/ClassProject/README.md

 A means Measurement matrix, y means Observation, K means Sparsity.
 The project problem is that express the real picture that is mess with the noise.

+3. App - timetogo (techno management)
+This is a app that user can set alarm more user friendly.
+It was hard to set a departure time to go, so we give not only target alarm but also departure time. this file is just prototype to show how app works.